The key ingredient for great social media marketing? A great social media marketing strategy.

 How to create a social media marketing strategy

 Why do you want to be on social media?

 Who is your target audience?

 What are you going to share?

-Where are you going share?
+Where are you going to share?

-When are you going share?
+When are you going to share?

 1. Why does your business want to be on social media?

-Generally, it’s great to focus on just a handful of goals unless you have a team, where different people or groups within the team can take on different goals.
+You’ll likely have more than one social media goal, and that’s fine.
+Generally, it’s great to focus on just a handful of goals unless you have a team where certain people or groups can be responsible for specific goals.

 2. Who is your target audience?